How to achieve an ultra low energy consumption?

-Various hardware modules are discussed from the perspective of their possibility to consume less power: energy sources, regulators, memory/processor/I-O, sensors& interfacing, radio.
+Various hardware blocks are discussed from the perspective of their possibility to consume less power: MCU’s, memory/processor/I-O, sensors & interfacing, radio, energy sources, regulators.
 Reduction possibilities are discussed on various levels:

-The lecturer (expert at Altran Netherlands BV) has a broad and in-depth hardware-software engineering experience (in research and development, feasibility studies, system performance tuning), has acted a lot on the border between hardware and software and is an advisor of the EEMBC Working Groups ULPBench, IoT-Connectivity and IoT-Security.
+The lecturer (advanced expert at Altran Netherlands BV) has a broad and in-depth hardware-software engineering experience (in research and development, feasibility studies, system performance tuning), has acted a lot on the border between hardware and software and is an advisor of the EEMBC Working Groups ULPMark, IoTMark-BLE and SecureMark-TLS.
 (EEMBC defines Industry-Standard Benchmarks for Embedded Systems).
 He was part of the ULP group at Holst Center for 2 years.
 He is also (co-)author of several papers in the area of parallel programming using the Communicating Sequential Processes paradigm and the use of Analytical Software Design / Dezyne.
-He regularly gives guest lectures at universities, polytechnics and at various conferences and defines graduation projects and coaches students.
+He regularly gives guest lectures at universities, polytechnics and at various conferences, defines graduation projects and coaches students.

 The 'Ultra Low Power' workshop:

 After completion of this course the participant will:...